ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### Restrictions

-Functions are supposed to be exactly as other values; however, there are two restrictions.
+Functions are supposed to be exactly as other values; however, there are three restrictions.

 Function values cannot be displayed in interactive sessions, but the placeholder `<fun>` is displayed.
 This is because there is nothing meaningful to print.
 Once parsed and typed-checked, OCaml discards the function's source code and nothing remains to be printed.
 ```ocaml